Raoza/Honours/README.md

 **4. Extending the Results of Royle and Pivotto - Counting Hamilton Cycles in Width 7 Nanotubes** [Python, Sagemath] Program which utilises Royle and Pivottos transfer matrix method for caluclating Hamilton Cycles in a family of planar graphs referred to as nanotubes.
-Extending their results to width 7 nanotubes, from scratch.
+This program extends their results to width 7 nanotubes, from scratch.
+The problem and it's calculations were defined in section 5 to 7 in the paper: https://www.sciencedirect.com/science/article/pii/S0012365X19302705